 River Ravensbourne.
 Divides Queen’s Mead from adjacent Martin’s Hill.
 Upstream across Glassmill Lane can be found the historic Mill Pond.

 Bowls.
-Immediately adjacent to this park can be found Queensmead Bowling Club which celebrated its centenary in 2010.
+Immediately adjacent to this park is located Queensmead Bowling Club which celebrated its centenary in 2010.